stevenlaidlaw/Phorg/README.md

 `npm run dev`

-I've not set up the official packager yet, but will hopefully have that done soon.
+I've not set up the official packager yet, so the only way to use the app is to build it from source.